pietrotedeschi/pietrotedeschi.github.io/content/publication/tedeschi-2021-privacy/index.md

 ---
-title: Privacy-preserving and sustainable contact tracing using batteryless bluetooth low-energy beacons
+title: Privacy-Preserving and Sustainable Contact Tracing Using Batteryless Bluetooth Low-Energy Beacons

 # Authors
 # A YAML list of author names